FIWARE/catalogue/README.md

 Accompanying a Context Broker component as part of Core Context Management, a number of Data Connectors are available:

--   The [STH Comet](https://github.com/telefonicaid/fiware-sth-comet/) Generic Enabler brings the means for storing a short-term history of context data (typically months) on MongoDB
 -   The [Cygnus](https://github.com/telefonicaid/fiware-cygnus) Generic Enabler is enables a means of managing the history of context which is created as a stream of data and can be injected into multiple data sinks, including many popular databases such as PostgreSQL, MySQL, MongoDB or AWS DynamoDB or as Big Data platforms such as Hadoop, Storm